owenkluck/Capstones-Projects/README.md

 The Travel Planner App is mostly complete in its functionality.
 There are some small bugs.
 ### Issues:
 1. The algorithm to determine the next place to travel, will sometimes loop back and forth between airports.
+2. The app will sometimes determine that the place you left that morning is the place you arrived at.
+3. When updating reviews, that app doesn't get rid of a review if you accept it unless you accept all the reviews, or delete them until there are only accepted reviews.
+4. The app will not create new itineraries when itineraries are deleted from the middle of a set.
 ### Dependencies for Running:
 - Repository exists on <git.unl.edu>.
 - The repository has been cloned on the local file system.